ONSdigital/rm-case-service/API.md

 ```

 ## Get Case Group
-* `GET /casegroups/{casegroupId}` will return the details of the case group with an ID of `9a5f2be5-f944-41f9-982c-3517cfcfef3c`.
+* `GET /casegroups/{casegroupId}` will return the details of the case group with the given ID.

 ### Example JSON Response
 ```json